 editor & guide

 Thank you for exploring sipping sun, an expression of my commitment to a life lived more simply, a theme treading on minimalism at the heart and the hearth, and my aching desire to share my own personal stories of progress and inspiration.
 I aspire to write about the everyday things that make us so incredibly different from one another, yet so inherently the same.
-I believe that each of our journeys is wildly unique, but on the surface we can talk about the struggles and challenges that most of us face in a lifetime, but then take the solutions and drag them deep down to where the circumstances of our lives vary, and apply what we learn with what we already know.
+I believe that each of our journeys is wildly unique, but on the surface we can talk about the struggles and challenges that most of us face in a lifetime, and then take the solutions and drag them deep down to where the circumstances of our lives vary, applying what we learn with what we already know.

 I am passionate about growth and discipline, but you won’t know me to give you a pamphlet with your name at the top followed by a list of all the many things you should be doing, starting yesterday.
 Instead, I understand that our stories vary based on our personalities, our goals, and our journeys.
 With that in mind, the ideas and stories expressed on the blog are those of my personal interest or exploration, and are intended to initiate a conversation, to share experiences of similar or opposing natures.